Discover 6 known causes of work-related stress and what to do about it

 All UK employers have a legal duty to protect workers from stress at work by assessing risk and acting on it.

 This is the same duty they have to protect people from other health and safety risks.
-Therefore, every workplace should regularly undertake an organisation-wide stress risk assessment and act upon its findings.
+Therefore, your workplace should be regularly undertaking an organisation-wide stress risk assessment and acting upon its findings.

 Additionally, knowing that there are certain factors that can cause stress, managers are in the perfect position to prevent it from occurring in the first place.